-The REN is used to determine the quantity of devices which may be connected to the telephone line.
-Excessive RENs on the telephone line may result in the devices not ringing in response to an incoming call.
-In most but not all areas, the sum of the RENs should not exceed 5.0.
-To be certain of the number of devices that may be connected to the line, as determined by the number of RENs, contact the telephone company to determine the maximum REN for the calling area.
+The REN is used to determine the number of devices that may be connected to a telephone line.
+Excessive RENs on a telephone line may result in the devices not ringing in response to an incoming call.
+In most but not all areas, the sum of RENs should not exceed five (5.0).
+To be certain of the number of devices that may be connected to a line, as determined by the total RENs, contact the local telephone company.
+For earlier products, the REN is separately shown on the label.